sjackman/abyss-activity/README.md

 > ST6GAL1, SST, RTP2 and BCL6

 Add the dbSNP track.
-Select "File -> Load from Server", expand "Annotations" and select "Common Snps 1.4.2".
+Select "File -> Load from Server", expand "Annotations" and select "All Snps 1.4.2".
+Should you have issues loading it, select "common Snps 1.4.2" instead.

-Alternatively, download `ftp://ftp.ncbi.nlm.nih.gov/snp/organisms/human_9606/VCF/00-common_all.vcf.gz` and its associated `.gz.tbi` index file, and load it using "File -> Load from File".
+Alternatively, download `ftp://ftp.ncbi.nlm.nih.gov/snp/organisms/human_9606/VCF/00-common_all.vcf.gz` for Common Snps, or `ftp://ftp.ncbi.nlm.nih.gov/snp/organisms/human_9606/VCF/00-All.vcf.gz` for All Snps along with their associated `.gz.tbi` index file, and load them using "File -> Load from File".

 Zoom in on a SNV.
 Is it in dbSNP?
 Is it coding?

 Bonus: Find a coding SNV.
 What is its dbSNP rs ID?

-> rs1973791 (chr3:187,698,846) and rs11707167 (chr3:187,698,931) in the last exon of RTP2.
+> rs1973791 (chr3:187,698,846) and rs11707167 (chr3:187,698,931) in the last exon of RTP2. (note that rs1973791 in only available when using "All Snps 1.4.2", so ignore it if you are using "common Snps 1.4.2").
 > rs1056932 (chr3:187,729,244) in exon 5 of BCL6.

 # Exercise 8: View the contig to reference alignments SAM file